 Maybe it’s just Charlie.

-A lawyer-turned-journalist, it is estimated that Rose has conducted over ten thousand interviews fulfilling Gladwell’s criteria for “outlier.”
+A lawyer-turned-journalist, it is estimated that Rose has conducted over ten thousand interviews fulfilling Gladwell’s criteria for an “outlier.”
 His folksy North Carolina way and epic preparation create the perfect environment for guests to let it all hang out.

 Charlie Rose is the best and most relevant show on TV for any thinking person who cares about what is going on in the world today.
 Sure, Charlie has his dead spots – primarily with too many leaders or emissaries from other countries commenting on world politics in accents impossible to penetrate.
 These are dull most of the time.
-Also, the 30-minute format sometimes hurts the show when he (and we) are stuck with a boring guest for the full segment.
+Also, the 30-minute format sometimes hurts the show when he (and we) are stuck with a boring guest for the entire segment.
 These are minor criticisms, however.

 How about network TV?
 Couldn’t Jay Leno or David Letterman talk with Neil Young?
 Sure, they can.
 For three minutes!

-So thanks Charlie for doing all you do.
+So thanks, Charlie, for doing all you do.
 Keep those guests coming.
 Keep asking your questions.
 Keep getting giddy with the ladies and the sports figures.
 We love you.

-But most of all Charlie, please, pretty please, don’t ever die!
+But most of all, Charlie, please, pretty please, don’t ever die!
 You’ll never be replaced.

 Charlie Rose must not die!
 Ever!